top of page

 As Easter approaches, as they do for every holiday, a small yet vocal minority of Christians are certain to crawl up through the floorboards and "remind" us: Easter is a pagan holiday, and everyone who celebrates it is an unredeemed idolater doomed to face God's unrelenting wrath.
 On the other side of the aisle are those who will question your faith if you do not celebrate Easter.
 Are you sinning if you observe Easter?
 Are you sinning if you don't?
 As I will proceed to show, the answer is a definitive "no" to both.
-Rather, the Bible shows that times and seasons are a mere shadow of things to come, and we are free to partake or abstain as we see fit.
-God, and God alone, will judge, yet He will accept observance of, or abstinence from, either position.
+Rather, the Bible shows that our celebrations are a mere shadow of things to come, and we are free to partake or abstain as we see fit.
+God, and God alone, will judge, yet He will accept observance of, or abstinence from, any season.
 What He will not tolerate is this petty bickering over whether or not we should observe Easter.

 This division is carnal

 Before we go on to actually solve the dispute, one thing we need to establish is that it may actually never be solved.
 As with all things, the human heart, which is deceitful and desperately wicked (Jeremiah 17:9) will inevitably get in the way.
 Thus, even with all the Biblical information I am about to provide, some Christians will remain steadfast in whichever belief they hold.
-Thus, without intending to trot out any cliches, "it's not a Gospel issue".
+Thus, without intending to trot out any clichés, "it's not a Gospel issue".
 That means whether you believe we should or should not celebrate Easter, you cannot get around the fact that we are all still family.
 If you celebrate Easter, Christians who do not are still your brethren.
 If you do not celebrate Easter, Christians who do are still your brethren.
 Thus, we should not fight over this.

 But we still do.
-Well, as Paul says in 1 Corinthians 3:1-4: "And I, brethren, could not speak to you as to spiritual people but as to carnal, as to babes in Christ.
+Yet, Paul says in 1 Corinthians 3:1-4: "And I, brethren, could not speak to you as to spiritual people but as to carnal, as to babes in Christ.
 I fed you with milk and not with solid food; for until now you were not able to receive it, and even now you are still not able; for you are still carnal.
 For where there are envy, strife, and divisions among you, are you not carnal and behaving like mere men?
 For when one says, “I am of Paul,” and another, “I am of Apollos,” are you not carnal?"

 This division is carnal, and so actually shows great spiritual immaturity.
 You are a babe in Christ, says Paul, if you divide over that which ought not divide us.
 Keep in mind, contextually, Paul is addressing bigger divisions.
 Divisions between legitimate Apostles, and even Christ Himself (1 Corinthians 1:12).
 But Paul reminds us one verse later: Christ is not divided.
 It is impermissible for us to divide, as brethren.
 If we must declare someone anathema, let it be over a genuine, Gospel-altering error.
 Something as pathetically trivial as a chocolate egg is no reason to exclude a brother from the Kingdom.